Intellectual Property Strategy

 The government will be conducting an IP awareness and use survey to identify how Canadians understand and use IP, including groups that have traditionally been less likely to use IP, such as women and Indigenous entrepreneurs.
 The results of the survey will help better meet the needs of these groups.

-Indigenous intellectual property issues
+Indigenous intellectual property initiatives

 This part aims to support Indigenous participation in national and international discussions about IP and how it interacts with traditional knowledge and cultural expression.
 This includes support for Indigenous people's participation in the World Intellectual Property Organization Intergovernmental Committee on Intellectual Property and Genetic Resources, Traditional Knowledge and Folklore, for domestic engagement with Indigenous people, and for research activities and capacity building.